jadamsowers/trailhead/docs/QUICK_START.md

 # Quick Start - Deploy to VPS in 5 Minutes

-This is the fastest way to deploy Scouting Outing Manager to your Debian VPS.
+This is the fastest way to deploy Trailhead to your Debian VPS.

 ## One-Command Deployment